 A sore throat (sometimes referred to as 'pharyngitis') is a fairly common illness.

 They're usually caused by a viral infection, but can sometimes be caused by the streptococcus bacteria.
 This is where the term 'strep throat' comes from.

 A sore throat is often a symptom of a broader medical issue, such as a cold, cough or flu, but they can occur on their own too.

-Thankfully, sore throats don’t tend to last very long and most people will recover fully within a week.
+Sore throats don’t tend to last very long and most people will recover fully within a week.
 However, if your sore throat isn't going away or is particularly uncomfortable, our doctors can help you feel better.